drlouie/craigslist-super-search/README.md

 * tar -xf craigslist.tar

-Then simply run your favorite browser to use Craigslist SuperSearch directly from on your web server.
-Please make certain to report any bugs or updates back to me, or by all means, contribute back to this project at your leisure.
+Then simply run your favorite browser to use Craigslist SuperSearch directly from your web server.
+Please make certain to report any bugs or updates back to me.
+And, by all means, contribute back to this project at your leisure.

 ### Perl Module Dependencies
 * LWP::Simple